 Other Considerations of Adopting Through Rehoming

-There are a lot of reasons people may need to rehome a pet, so be thorough when asking questions when you are considering this route of pet adoption.
+There are many reasons people may need to rehome a pet, so be thorough when asking questions when you are considering this route of pet adoption.

 Saving Money on Pet Expenses

-Once you’ve found your new furry (or feathered, finned, etc) family member, it will help to save money on the food, toys, and vet visits they may need.
+Once you’ve found your new furry (or feathered, finned, etc.) family member, it will help save money on the food, toys, and vet visits they may need.
 Take advantage of these offers and save your cash for more treats!

 - Chewy – save on auto-ship orders and always have your pet’s favorites at home